 Argho Ajay Mukherji, account manager, who is also an avid biker and travel blogger, says part of the problem with client interface is lack of experience.
 He adds that, “ You cannot expect a management trainee or an account executive to handle a client on their own, in the bigger agencies this isn't such a problem but I think the smaller agencies still need to work towards it.”

 Why Attend This Event?
-The Good PR Trainings open from now through to February 2020, presented by PRmoment India, Moushumi Dutt and other senior trainers have been conceived with a mission to bring in practical and professional PR skills, that will help to demonstrate the strategic power of PR for achieving business impact.
+PRmoment India Trainings are open from now through to February 2020, presented by PRmoment India, Moushumi Dutt and other senior trainers.
+The trainings have been conceived to bring in practical and professional PR skills, that will help to demonstrate the strategic power of PR for achieving business impact.